richafnu/Viva/Viva/glint/setup/send-employee-attributes.md

 Set up attributes in Microsoft Viva Glint to create a mapping of fields to expect in your employee data files transmitted to Viva Glint.
 To set up required, custom, hierarchy, and derived attributes, use the decisions made in the [Employee Attribute Template](create-employee-attribute-template.md) as a guide.

-> [!TIP]
+> [!NOTE]
-> Ensure that attribute labels stay consistent over time in your Employee Data File.
-For example, an attribute set up as "Employee ID," isn't recognized as the same column if renamed "Employee Number."
+> Before starting, confirm that the attribute selections in your Employee Attribute Template are **final**.
+Viva Glint Admins can't edit reporting hierarchies, file format, or date attribute formats after initial setup is complete.

 ## Attribute setup in Viva Glint

-To set up your attributes Viva Glint, your uploaded file must contain a finalized attribute header row and at least one row of employee data.
-Use the in-platform, four-step attribute setup process to prepare the system to import employee data.
+To set up attributes Viva Glint, your uploaded file must contain a finalized attribute header row and at least one row of employee data.
+Use the in-platform, four-step attribute setup process to create a mapping to import employee data.

-> [!IMPORTANT]
-> Before beginning, confirm that the attribute selections in your Employee Attribute Template are **final**.
-Viva Glint Admins can't edit reporting hierarchies, file format, or date attribute formats after initial setup is complete.

-1. From the admin dashboard, select the **Configuration** symbol.
-2. In **Employees,** select **People**.
-3. Choose **Get Started** and select **New User Schema or Attribute Updates** to begin the four-step process.

-   :::image type="content" source="../../media/glint/setup/import-choice.png" alt-text="Screenshot of the import option selection screen, including the New User Schema or Attribute Updates option.":::

 > [!CAUTION]
 > The Viva Glint Admin who sets up or changes attributes needs to save changes in the **default language for your organization**.
 Confirm that the default language (often English) is selected in the **Language** dropdown menu in Viva Glint.
 Setting up or editing attributes in a different language resets the expected language for Viva Glint data ingestion and causes upload errors.

-Learn more about how to set up attributes in Viva Glint:
+Learn more about how to set up attributes in Viva Glint with this video and the following instructions:

 > [!VIDEO bb2646bc-ce4a-407d-8400-ec43bc5514de]

+1. From the admin dashboard, select the **Configuration** symbol.
+2. In **Employees,** select **People**.
+3. Choose **Get Started** and select **New User Schema or Attribute Updates** to begin the four-step process.

+   :::image type="content" source="../../media/glint/setup/import-choice.png" alt-text="Screenshot of the import option selection screen, including the New User Schema or Attribute Updates option.":::

 ## 1. Upload dataset